enarjord/passivbot/docs/passivbot_modes.md

 # Passivbot Modes

-Passivbot has four different ways of calculating entries:
+Passivbot has three different ways of calculating entries:
-Recursive Grid Mode, Static Grid Mode, Neat Grid Mode and Clock Mode.
+Recursive Grid Mode, Neat Grid Mode and Clock Mode.

-Static and Neat grid modes are similar, building a grid with a pre-specified span.
+Neat grid mode builds a grid with a pre-specified span.
 Recursive grid mode builds the grid recursively, based on expected new position after previous grid node fill.
 Clock mode builds no grids, but instead waits a duration of time between entries.